 You will receive a heat alert when the alert Level changes from:

-- Level 1 to Level 2 – you need to be prepared
+- Green to Yellow – you need to be prepared

-- Level 3 or Level 4 – you will need to take action
+- Amber or Red – you will need to take action

 For more information about alert levels and their meaning visit our Alert levels page.

 To join, choose one of the following options:

 - Call us on 01273 484337 (leave your details on the answer phone)